Kylian Mbappe injury: Forward suffers hamstring problem in PSG's win over Toulouse | Goal.com

 He was replaced by Eric Maxim Choupo-Moting, who provided a pair of goals for PSG in the 4-0 win.

-Diallo, meanwhile, lasted until the 40th minute before exiting following an aerial duel with Thiago Silva taking his place.
+Diallo, meanwhile, lasted until the 40th minute before exiting following an aerial duel.
+Brazilian defender Thiago Silva took his place.

 Mbappe had played all 90 minute in each of PSG's first two matches of the Ligue 1 campaign, having scored in a 3-0 season-opening win against Nimes.